nilasissen/googleTranslate-MakeEasy/README.md

 for web you need to change it to "w",i was translating my angularjs application so i used javascripts key,value format it will take that format for example you can see the read.txt
+#Android

+for android you need to change the format to "A" .